dnlserrano/z-type-cracker/README.md

 I guess I must have a way of not having to create the ```FakeEvent``` object, but that's the only way I could make it work.
 If you have any ideas, fork it, open an issue, you name it!

+Now with a cooler shooting effect by @giga_cardoso!